fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-Here we see that the bad commits haven’t disappeared.
+Here we see that the bad commits haven't disappeared.
 They are still in the repository.
-It’s just that they are no longer listed in the main branch.
-If we hadn’t tagged them, they would still be in the repository, but there would be no way to reference them other than using their hash names.
+It's just that they are no longer listed in the main branch.
+If we hadn't tagged them, they would still be in the repository, but there would be no way to reference them other than using their hash names.
 Commits that are unreferenced remain in the repository until the system runs the garbage collection software.

 **Dangers of Reset**